smasty/neevo-nette-ext/readme.md

 			password: ****
 			database: my_database

-4. There is no step four.
+4. There is no step three.